Rules of the Day

 Read: Sections 8.5 - 8.6.

-Take the Daily Quiz 16 before 10 PM Friday night (because of Halloween tomorrow, no trick this is a treat for you).
+Take the Daily Quiz 16 before 10 PM tomorrow.
 Click here to access the quiz.
 These quizzes are designed to review the important material from today's lecture.
-Together, they will count as 3% of your final grade.

-Start working on the Gradescope Homework Problem Set 8, due at 10 PM on Wednesday, November 6.
-Click here to access the Gradescope Homework Problem Set 8.
+Start Working on Homework Problem Set 8, due at 10 PM on Wednesday, November 5.

 There is no Aktive learning homework this week.The Gradescope homework is challenging and I would like you to focus on it.